 Because the route is yet unfinished, my adventurous plan has become more of a project.
-At first I started searching the internet for information on the Dinaric Alps, the Via Dinarica project and experiences form other hikers.
+At first, I started searching the internet for information on the Dinaric Alps, the Via Dinarica project and experiences from other hikers.
 Next I tried to make an overview of all the stages and went looking for maps.
 This turned out to be a little more complicated than expected.

 “THE” or “A” Via Dinarica?

 There seems to be no clarity on the stages.
 Every hiker seems to hike his or her own Via Dinarica route.
 No one has hiked the entire trail yet and/or documented it.
 On the Via Dinarica website, the blogs contain little concrete or detailed information on the trail.
 Their Outdooractive logged hikes seem to be circular walks or day trips to summits that could be party merged.
 And while looking for hiking maps of Bosnia and Herzegovina you only find military maps with a 1:50000 scale, dating from 1996.

 My journey of a lifetime seemed to turn into a mission impossible.

 The most obvious solution would be to hike “a” Via Dinarica instead of the one and only.
 I could then share my information on preparation and route to lure impatient hikers to the Balkans.
 To me the experience, the journey, is more important than the achievement itself.